LoginRadius/engineering-portal/content/identity/federated-identity-management-vs-sso/index.md

 Most SSO platforms now have built-in security integrations with thousands of software applications.
 And, one password can grant you access to all of them.

+## Challenges in Single Sign-On (SSO)

+### 1. Integration Complexity

+Implementing SSO across heterogeneous IT environments with diverse applications and systems can be challenging.
+Ensuring seamless integration and compatibility with existing infrastructure requires careful planning and coordination.

+### 2. User Experience

+While SSO aims to enhance user experience by simplifying authentication processes, issues such as session management, logout procedures, and cross-domain authentication can impact usability.
+Ensuring a seamless and intuitive user experience is crucial to maximize the benefits of SSO.

+### 3. Security Concerns

+SSO introduces potential security risks, as compromising the user's single sign-on credentials can grant unauthorized access to multiple applications and systems.
+Implementing robust authentication mechanisms, such as multi-factor authentication (MFA) and encryption, is essential to mitigate security threats.

+### 4. Vendor Lock-in

+Depending on third-party SSO solutions can lead to vendor lock-in, limiting flexibility and scalability.
+Organizations must evaluate vendor dependencies and consider interoperability with other identity management solutions to avoid potential vendor lock-in issues.

+### 5. Identity Lifecycle Management

+Managing the lifecycle of user identities, including provisioning, deprovisioning, and access management, can be complex in SSO environments.
+Ensuring timely updates and synchronization of user attributes across all connected systems is essential to maintain data accuracy and security.

 ## What is Federated Identity Management (FIM)?

 [Federated Identity Management](https://www.loginradius.com/blog/identity/what-is-federated-identity-management/) (Identity Federation) is a system that allows users from different enterprises (domains) to use the same digital identity to access all their applications and networks.